How To Make Andhra Puliohara?

 As far as peanuts in Tamarind rice go, they are quite indispensable in terms of authentic nature of the recipe.
 But again if you are allergic to tree nuts or peanuts, then you may skip them.

 Add cooked black channa instead of peanuts in your Puliohara for that crunch.
-Or use a tablespoon of channa dal while tempering.
+Or use a tbsp of channa dal while tempering.
 This should not only give you that crunch but also a nice flavor.

 Sesame Oil and alternatives